Skeptixitiy/quant-trading-projects/README.md

 Each project folder includes a `requirements.txt` for easy setup.

 ## 📬 Contact
-For questions or collaboration, reach out via Discord: [your-discord-handle]
+For questions or collaboration, reach out via Discord: `skeptixity`